New, Used, Sanded, and Misused

 We decided to do a couple of photo experiments to demonstrate how different rosin starting techniques actually affect the rosin.

 Pictured above are four cakes of rosin.
 They are all the same brand and model in four different conditions.
-All four rosins began in the same, new condition before our experiment.

 This is a brand-new cake of rosin.